ayust/alpha-guide/content/upgrading-ships/minmatar/thrasher.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-This ship is fit with a `Small Anti-EM Screen Reinforcer I` rig to plug the weak spot in its shields' resistance profile.
+This ship is fit with a `Small EM Shield Reinforcer I` rig to plug the weak spot in its shields' resistance profile.

 It is also fit with two `Small Core Defense Capacitor Safeguard I` rigs,